Shachiru/Home-Vehicle-Maintenance-Tracker/README.md

 ### Daily Use
 1. **Log Maintenance**: Record service tasks with date, mileage, cost, and notes
 2. **View History**: See all past maintenance for each vehicle
-3. **Check Reminders**: Review upcoming or overdue maintenance items
+3. **Check Reminders**: Review upcoming or overdue maintenance tasks
 4. **Track Expenses**: Monitor your spending on vehicle maintenance

 ### Advanced Features